bruxy70/Garbage-Collection/README.md

 __Based on the [Home Assistant design guideline](https://www.home-assistant.io/blog/2020/04/14/the-future-of-yaml/#the-future-of-yaml), the YAML configuratio option will be removed in the future.__

 There are 2 ways to configure the integration:
 1. Using *Config Flow*: in `Configuration/Integrations` click on the `+` button, select `Garbage Collection` and configure the sensor (prefered).
 If you configure Garbage Collection using Config Flow, you can change the entity_name, name and change the sensor parameters from the Integrations configuration.
 The changes are instant and do not require HA restart.
-If you woudl like to add more then 1 collectiopn schedule, just click on the `+` button again and add another `Garbage Collection` integration instance.
+If you would like to add more than 1 collectiopn schedule, click on the `+` button again and add another `Garbage Collection` integration instance.
-2. Using *YAML* (deprecated): add `garbage_collection` integration in your `configuration.yaml` and add individual sensors.
+3. Using *YAML* (deprecated): add `garbage_collection` integration in your `configuration.yaml` and add individual sensors.
 <details>
   <summary>YAML configuration example:</summary>